Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us01/01.requirements-engineering/Readme.md

 >2.
 It will depend if you opt to insert one skil or a set of skils in a batch.
 Maybe some adaptation needed.
 >3.
 This US is quite simple, atm a skill is simply a name.

+> **Question:**
+>Dear client, which is the difference between collaborator and employ?
+And employ could have skills?
+HRM, VFM, GSM and GSU are employers?
+>
+> **Answer:**
+>Employee and collaborator are synonyms.

+> **Question:**
+> Should the system able the HRM to introduce multiple skills in one interaction before saving all of them?
+>
+> **Answer:**
+> it's not required to do so.

+> **Question:**
+> The indentificator of the skill will be the name, or the system will generate authomatically and Id when the manager insert the name?
+>
+> **Answer:**
+> A skill is just a name, can be a composition os words like "Light Vehicle Driving Licence".
+> I have no knowledge about systems IDs.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in.